Japan - In Shinkansen we trust

 Easy living

-Staying at a traditional ryokan means wearing yukata robes and sleeping on futons on the hard tatami mats.
+Staying at a traditional ryokan means wearing tiny yukata robes and sleeping on futons upon the hard tatami mats.
+Lucky me.

 Staying at a ryokan in Kyoto